Change the license model for a SQL virtual machine in Azure

 The SQL IaaS Agent extension is required to change the license.
 Make sure you remove and reinstall the SQL IaaS Agent extension if it's in a failed state.

-SQL Server edition, version, or licensing on Azure Portal does not reflect correctly after edition or version upgrade
+SQL Server edition, version, or licensing on Azure portal doesn't reflect correctly after edition or version upgrade

 Make sure your subscription is registered with resource provider (RP).